Map-Adaptive Goal-Based Trajectory Prediction: Introduction

 Although human drivers usually respect mapped lane boundaries, it is also critically important for an autonomy system to be able to predict motion that deviates from this norm.
 In order to capture non-map-compliant behavior, we augment our \emph{goal-based} trajectory modes with one or more additional \emph{motion-based} trajectory modes which aim to extrapolate the actor's current motion into the future, and are designed to capture the driving behavior that is not covered by the set of goals that we generate.
 By reasoning about the set of trajectories that are plausible when considering both goal-based and motion-based behavior, our approach is able to accurately represent the full distribution over the future locations of each vehicle in the scene using a compact set of trajectory modes.

 Figure~\ref{fig:intro} highlights the duality of goal-based and motion-based trajectories.
 We show two different scenes, each with an actor of interest.
 In both cases, we just have a single proposed goal path for each actor, which means that the simplest variant of our model generates two trajectory predictions: one goal-based trajectory that uses the goal path as a spatial anchor, and one motion-based trajectory that uses the actor's heading as a reference direction.
-In the case shown on the left (Figure~\ref{fig:intro:left}), the goal-based trajectory gets high probability (98\%) because the goal provides a good explanation for the actor's motion.
-In the case shown on the right (Figure~\ref{fig:intro:right}), both the goal-based and motion-based trajectories get reasonably high probability (73\% and 27\%, respectively) because the candidate goal path cannot fully explain the actor's motion.
-Together, these examples illustrate that our model is able to make use of the goal paths when they make sense, but is also able to fall back to the motion-based prediction when none of the goals can adequately explain the actor's current motion.
+Together, these examples illustrate that our model is able to make use of the goal paths when they make sense, but also learns to fall back to the motion-based prediction when none of the goals can adequately explain the actor's current motion.

 Overall, our model represents the driving scene for each actor as a composition of map elements (lane goals) and learns a representation of these elements along with a permutation-invariant function that aggregates information over the elements.
 By doing so, our approach is better able to generalize to out-of-distribution scenes than existing methods, some of which have the tendency to memorize the specific road and lane configurations observed during training.
 We verify this idea empirically by training and testing on driving data collected in two completely different cities, and show the results in Section~\ref{sec:method}.
 Combining these results with our intuition, we conclude that the compositional design of our model provides inductive bias that enables it to adapt to the local road geometry of any scene and still generate high-quality predictions even when that specific lane configuration has never before been seen by the model.